Starting a Food Business

 New food service establishments will need to complete the full plan review application.

-NEW MOBILE FOOD UNIT
+MOBILE FOOD UNIT

 A mobile food unit is an operation where the food service establishment is movable.
 Mobile food units are supported by a commissary facility, which is a permitted food service establishment, to ensure food safety requirements are met.
 This includes food trucks, food cart vendors, and other mobile operations.